 Pitt County Drainage District 9 laterals and drainage easements transect the property.
 The existing flood study ends east of the property.
 Prior to submitting development plans, the flood study must be extended by the developer to determine the base flood elevations.
 That study would be submitted to North Carolina Emergency Management for approval and addition to the Flood insurance maps.
 Wetland delineation is required prior to development.
 Property may be subject to the Tar-Pamlico Riparian Buffer rules.

 North: RR - Farmland

-South: RA - Ann C. Davis and James Cox Rezoning, Greenville Utilities Commission, and one (1) single-family residence East: RA - Woodlands (under common ownership of the applicant), one (1) singlefamily residence, and RDP Management Consultants, LLC Rezoning West: RR - Manor Court Subdivision and woodlands
+South: RA - Ann C. Davis and James Cox Rezoning, Greenville Utilities family residence, and RDP Management Consultants, LLC Rezoning